MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ## Generate an access token

-To securely integrate your systems with Fraud Protection, you obtain an Azure Active Directory token and provide it in the header of each API call.
+To securely integrate your systems with Fraud Protection, obtain an Azure AD token, and provide it in the header of each API call.

 > [!NOTE]
 > Access tokens have a limited lifespan of 60 minutes.
-It's recommended that you cache and reuse a token until it gets close to expiring, at which time you can get a new access token.
+We recommend that you cache and reuse a token until it's close to expiring.
+You can then get a new access token.

 The following information is needed to obtain a token.

 ### Required IDs and information

-- **Environment URI** - The URIs for your sandbox or production environment appear on the **Configuration** tab of the **API Management** page in the Fraud Protection portal.
+- **Environment URI** – The URIs for your sandbox or production environment appear on the **Configuration** tab of the **API Management** page in the Fraud Protection portal.
-- **Directory (tenant) ID** - This ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
+- **Directory (tenant) ID** – This ID is the globally unique identifier (GUID) of a tenant's domain in Azure.
 It appears in the Azure portal and on the **Configuration** tab of the **API Management** page in the Fraud Protection portal.
-- **Application (client) ID** - This ID identifies the Azure AD app you've created for calling APIs.
-Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
-There will be one ID for each app you created.
+- **Application (client) ID** – This ID identifies the Azure AD app that you've created to call APIs.
+Get the ID from the **Real-time APIs** confirmation page, or find it later under **App registrations** in the Azure portal.
+There will be one ID for each app that you created.
-- **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.
+- **Certificate thumbprint or secret** – Get the thumbprint or secret from the Real-time APIs confirmation page.
-- **Instance ID** - This ID is the globally unique identifier (GUID) for your environment in Fraud Protection.
+- **Instance ID** – This ID is the GUID of your environment in Fraud Protection.
 It appears in the **Integration** tile on the Fraud Protection dashboard.

-### Code samples providing examples of acquiring a token with your certificate or secret
+### Examples: Code samples that show how to acquire a token by using your certificate or secret

 The following C# code samples provide examples of acquiring a token with your certificate or secret.
 Replace the placeholders with your specific information.
 For both of the C# samples, you'll need to import the [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).

 For samples in other languages, see https://aka.ms/aaddev.

-#### Get an access token using an app ID and private certificate key
+#### Get an access token by using an app ID and private certificate key

 ```csharp
 /// <summary>